fohofmann/BodyComposition/README.md

   - **If you use TotalSegmentator models only,** you can skip this.
 TotalSegmentator will download the models automatically, if not available.
   - **Alternatively, you can download the model weights using `bodycomposition_download_models`**:
     ```bash
-    bodycomposition_download_models -pipeline BodyCompositionFast
+    bodycomposition_download_models --pipeline BodyCompositionFast
     ```
     This script will download the models and store them in the directories as defined in `config/config.yaml`.
-You can download single models (using `-model`), or all models required for a specific pipeline (using `-pipeline`).
+You can download single models (using `--model`), or all models required for a specific pipeline (using `--pipeline`).

 ## Usage